Why taking 350 people to Ibiza makes good business sense

 In May, everyone who chooses to go will be flown to Europe’s most popular party destination for three days of sun, sea and celebrations with their colleagues in recognition of hitting our targets for the year.

 When we had just over 100 staff this seemed a fairly reasonable proposition to most people I told, but three years later our numbers have reached almost 400 and we have offices in the UK and US – the question I am increasingly asked by fellow people in business is ‘Why?!’

 In addition to the financial outlay, organising the trip this time involves four flights, a chartered plane, hundreds of consent forms, taking over a whole hotel for three nights – and I am sure many sleepless nights for our excellent social committee – but to me, the trip is one of the most important investments for our business.

-This might seem like a strange thing for a CFO to say, but I see this as a business expenditure like any other and for us, the investment pays dividends.
+This might seem like a strange thing for a CEO to say, but I see this as a business expenditure like any other and for us, the investment pays dividends.
 Here’s why:

 Rallying behind a common goal

 The clearest benefit of organising this trip is that in order to secure it, we have to hit our targets.
 Every business has aims and objectives but being able to use the carrot rather than the stick to get people behind our goals is brilliant.